 - They should keep taking the reliever inhaler whilst waiting for the paramedics to arrive

-- If you suspect the asthma attack maybe due to an allergic reaction and the reliever inhaler is not working.
-In case the person has been prescribed an adrenaline auto-injector in case of an acute allergic reaction – it would be advisable to give this injection into the upper, outer part of their thigh according to the instructions.
+- If the person has been prescribed an adrenaline auto-injector and you suspect the asthma attack may be due to an allergic reaction and the reliever inhaler is not working administer the AAI.
+Give this injection into the upper, outer part of their thigh according to the instructions.
 If worried in any way, check with the emergency services and keep them informed and updated as to the casualty’s condition.

 NOTE: Encouraging someone to sit upright is generally helpful when dealing with breathing problems.
 Sitting the wrong way round on a chair may be a good position for them.